Rippling/OpenAPIDocs/docs/Getting-Started/c-Partners.md

 **Logo Requirements**

 - An SVG file of your logo, highly preferred to be in a monotone representation of your logo.
-- A HEX color that will be used as the background of your SVG logo.
+- A HEX color that will be used for the background of your SVG logo file.

 #### Configuration Properties